Manuele-T/The_Scottish_Pantry_Network/readme.md

 ## Technology Stack

-This application was developed using the following technologies as specified in the coursework requirements:
+This application was developed using the following technologies:

 * **Backend Framework**: Node.js with Express
 * **Database**: NeDB (a file-based NoSQL database)